pace-neutrons/Horace/documentation/user_docs/docs/manual/Manipulating_and_extracting_data_from_SQW_files_and_objects.rst

 **Non-orthogonal axes case**

 In the case when the crystal lattice is not orthogonal there are two options for viewing the data.
-In the default case the ``proj`` is specified in the same way as above, however remember that, for example, if proj.u = (1,0,0) and proj.v=(0,1,0), but (1,0,0) and (0,1,0) are not orthogonal in reciprocal space, the second viewing axes will actually be the vector orthogonal to proj.u in the plane of proj.u and proj.v.
+In the default case the ``proj`` is specified in the same way as above, however remember that, for example, if proj.u = (1,0,0) and proj.v=(0,1,0), but (1,0,0) and (0,1,0) are not orthogonal in reciprocal space, the second viewing axis will actually be the vector orthogonal to proj.u in the plane of proj.u and proj.v.
 The third axis is then the cross product as before.

 You may optionally choose to use non-orthogonal axes, as in the following example.
 Specify proj.u = (1,0,0), proj.v=(0,1,0), ``proj.nonorthogonal = true`` (and optionally specify the third projection axis by setting ``proj.w=[0,0,1]``).
 This forces the axes to be the ones you define, even if they are not orthogonal.
 Beware the plots that are produced plot them as orthogonal axes so any features may be skewed.
 However, it does make reading the location of a feature in a two-dimensional Q-Q plot straightforward, which is the main reason for doing this.